DyXel/Multirole/README.md

   * `banlistProvider`: `Service::BanlistProvider` settings, the service that provides banlists objects to each room:

-    * `observedRepos`: Array of repositories' name where banlist files will be fetched from.
+    * `observedRepos`: Array of repositories' names where banlist files will be fetched from.

     * `fileRegex`: Regular expression that will match or discard files to load.

   * `coreProvider`: `Service::CoreProvider` settings, the service that provides a working core interface object to each room:

-    * `observedRepos`: Array of repositories' name where shared object files or DLL files will be fetched from.
+    * `observedRepos`: Array of repositories' names where shared object files or DLL files will be fetched from.

     * `fileRegex`: Regular expression that will match or discard files to load.